 The state of the world right now can make it easy to give in to fear and worry.
-If you find that you you're having a hard time staying focused on your goals, or that your physical and mental health are suffering, the stress management tools listed below can help.
+If you find that you you’re having a hard time staying focused on your goals, or that your physical and mental health are suffering, the stress management tools listed below can help control the effects of stress during COVID-19.

 Start or Increase Your Exercise Program